lyDevper/Automaton-5BL/README.md

 ## To run
-To run for each path data (.json) in folder PathData/ , change the variale NAME in section "Import Path Data" and run all
+To run "Automaton5BL_Project_local.ipynb" for each path data (.json) in folder PathData/ , change the variale NAME in section "Import Path Data" and run all

 ### Note
-The path design including SVG (illustrator), g-code, and json path data are stored in each folder inside 'Gcode 2D'/.
+The path design including SVG (illustrator), g-code, and json path data are stored in each folder inside "Gcode 2D"/.
+This can be used for reference in drawing test.
 The g-code is generated using "dfx2gcode" software.

+The exported cam profile svg are in "Automaton 5BL"/"CamProfiles"/

 ## Automaton5BL_Project_local.ipynb